jeenwalvaishali/Application-Development-Engineering/README.md

 Question1: Implement given program using copy constructor by creating a class Student with two parameter
 1. int rollNumber;
-2. String name
+2. String name.

-Question 2:  Create a Shape class and a sub classes triangle, rhombus Question 3: Implement given below figure and test the shapeTester class Question 4: Comparators are used to compare two objects.
+Question 2:  Create a Shape class and a sub classes triangle, rhombus?
+Question 3: Implement given below figure and test the shapeTester class?
+Question 4: Comparators are used to compare two objects.
 You'll create a comparator and use it to sort an array.
 You must create Player class.
 It has 2 fields: a String name and a score integer.
 Given an array of Player objects, write a